 Caught a fish but need help identifying the species?

 If you have caught a fish and cannot determine what species it is, we can help.
-Use the form at this web address to submit a request along with a photo or video: wildlife.IN.gov/9448.htm.
+Use the form at this web address to submit a request along with a photo or video: Fishing.IN.gov.

 Illustrations of coho salmon, northern pike courtesy of © Tim Knepp/ USFWS